Understanding Contrarian Investing and Bullish Divergence MACD

 Technical Analysis and the Bullish Divergence MACD

 The bullish divergence MACD is a prime example of how technical analysis can support contrarian investing strategies.
-This indicator combines elements of trend-following and momentum analysis to provide a more complete picture of market conditions.
+This indicator combines trend-following and momentum analysis to provide a more complete picture of market conditions.

 The famous Italian mathematician Leonardo Fibonacci (1170-1250) introduced concepts that would later influence technical analysis.
 He noted, “Nature’s patterns are not always perfect, but they are always present.”
 This observation is reflected in the MACD’s ability to identify subtle shifts in market momentum that may not be immediately apparent in price action alone.